Surface Studio 2: Accessories

 Microsoft specially designed its Surface Mouse and Surface Keyboard to work with the Surface Studio 2.
 It is also compatible with the Surface Pen and a newly created accessory, the Surface Dial.
 The latter consists of a round disk that can be placed on the display and rotated to perform various actions, such as scrolling, zooming, adjusting the volume, among others, with precision.
 Developers can utilize its APIs to integrate its functionality into their own products.

 Reception

 The Surface Studio 2 received generally positive reviews from technology critics.
 Many praised the large high resolution display, build quality and high performance of the GPU.
-Criticisms included the high entry price of the device, the all rear-facing I/O ports and the use of last generation mobile Intel quad core (as opposed to current generation six core) CPU.
+Criticisms included the high entry price of the device, the all rear-facing I/O ports and the use of the previous-generation mobile Intel quad-core (as opposed to the contemporary six-core) CPU.